 acorn-street

-The most photographed street in USA – Acorn Street in Beacon Hill – must be on you you 2 days in Boston itinerary
+The most photographed street in USA – Acorn Street in Beacon Hill – must be on your 2 days in Boston itinerary

 Disclosure: this post contains some affiliate links which means if you buy something by clicking the link I will earn a small commission at absolutely no extra cost to you.